microsoft/scitt-ccf-ledger/docs/reproducibility.md

 # Reproducibility

+The ledger application is running in an Intel SGX enclave and has a measurement (`MRENCLAVE` value) associated with it which does not change.
+The goal is to reproduce the same measured value from the source code to ensure the code can be trusted, transparent and auditable.

-The assumption here is that the original build was done using a Docker build.
-The goal is to reproduce the same MRENCLAVE value.
+The assumption here is that the original build was done using a Docker.

+## Prerequisites

-You need a couple pieces of information to begin:
+You need a couple pieces of information to begin with:

+- The ledger certificate.
+It might be distributed in a variety of ways by the ledger operator, please follow their guidance.
+Otherwise it is accessible at `https://<LEDGER-URL>/app/parameters`.

-- The source MRENCLAVE value, get it from `https://<LEDGER-URL>/node/quotes/self` (replace <LEDGER-URL> with the URL of your ledger), e.g.:
+- The measurement of a running application code, get it from `https://<LEDGER-URL>/node/quotes/self` (replace <LEDGER-URL> with the URL of your ledger), e.g.:

-    ```json
-    {
-        "endorsements": "AQAAAAIAAADZL...UMTI6NTU6MTFaAA==",
-        "format": "OE_SGX_v1",
-        "mrenclave": "fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966",
-        "node_id": "247f1df23e22256cc5bc5e8822183117bc5967da41a257d307f9b1153a4f1853",
-        "raw": "AwACAAAAAAAIAA...ViynsClboLw="
-    }
+    ```sh
+    $ curl -s --cacert cacert.pem https://<LEDGER-URL>/node/quotes/self | jq .mrenclave
+    "96c40e2532ba329849e7fede3f3d888a0423a1dc0f3d0511b138617cc3aa9e94"
     ```
-- Git commit id that built this version.
-This is something that has no specifc mapping at the moment.
-You would need to check the build logs of the SGX Docker image to understand which commit produced the candidate value. e.g., `fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966` was built from `fd77c0c69ee890bdc2fcf6ef0c9dddb7b211e164`.
+- Source code version which was used to build the application, usually found in `https://<LEDGER-URL>/app/version`.
+If `app/version` is ambiguous then check the build logs of the SGX Docker image to understand which commit produced the candidate value. e.g., `fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966` was built from `fd77c0c69ee890bdc2fcf6ef0c9dddb7b211e164`.

-To reproduce the same MRENCLAVE value which would be deployed to CCF do a docker build locally but inside of the development version of CCF image:

-- Clone the repository and check out the tag or commit id that built the binary which had specific MRENCLAVE.
-- Identify the expected CCF version by inspecting the [Dockerfile](docker/enclave.Dockerfile).
-- Run a build inside of the CCF docker image:
+    ```sh
+    $ curl -s --cacert cacert.pem https://<LEDGER-URL>/app/version | jq ".scitt_version"
+    "0.7.2"
     ```

+## Reproduce measurement

+To reproduce the same measurement do a docker build locally using the expected build image from [`microsoft/CCF`](https://github.com/microsoft/ccf):

+- Clone the repository and check out the tag or commit id that built the binary:

+    ```
+    $ git clone ...
+    ...
+    $ git checkout 0.7.2
+    ```

+- Identify the expected CCF build image version by inspecting the [Dockerfile](docker/enclave.Dockerfile) used for building the binary:

+    ```
+    $ cat docker/enclave.Dockerfile | grep CCF_VERSION=
+    ARG CCF_VERSION=4.0.17
+    ```

+- Run a build inside of the CCF docker image and make sure to use a specific path (`__w/1/s`) to the sources as this is where our Azure build server copies the sources before building.
+If the build was done somewhere else, make sure to obtain the required path value:

+    ```sh
-    CCF_VERSION="4.0.17"
+    $ export CCF_VERSION="4.0.17"
-    docker run -it --rm \
+    $ docker run -it --rm \
         -w /__w/1/s -v $(pwd):/__w/1/s \
         -v /var/run/docker.sock:/var/run/docker.sock \
         --env PLATFORM=sgx \
-        --env CXXFLAGS="-ferror-limit=0" \
-        --env NINJA_FLAGS="-k 0" \
         mcr.microsoft.com/ccf/app/dev:"$CCF_VERSION"-sgx git config --global --add safe.directory "*" && ./docker/build.sh
     ```
-- The build will print the value of MRENCLAVE in the log, similar to:
+- The build will print the value of `MRENCLAVE` in the output, similar to:

-    ```
-    <...>
+    ```sh
     mrenclave.txt
-    fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966
+    96c40e2532ba329849e7fede3f3d888a0423a1dc0f3d0511b138617cc3aa9e94
     ```

+- As you can see in the example, the value printed in the build output matched the one from a running application.